LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Tigers have been favored by 29 points or more one time this season and have not covered the spread in any of them.

-- LSU's games this year have hit the over three times in 10 opportunities (30%).
+- LSU's games this year have hit the over on three of 10 set point totals (30%).

-- LSU is 2-0 against the spread and 2-0 overall in games when it scores more than 35.4 points.
+- LSU is 2-0 against the spread and 2-0 overall in games when it records more than 35.4 points.

-- The Tigers have 12 giveaways this season, while the Warhawks have 16 takeaways .
+- This year, the Tigers have 12 turnovers, four fewer than the Warhawks have takeaways (16).

 - Find the latest spread and moneyline odds for LSU at SISportsbook.